sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 - 10.2.0.0/16 -> VNET B (use mappings)
 - 10.3.0.0/16 -> VNET C (use mappings)
 - 50.1.0.0/16 -> Internet Used for intercept of other traffic
-- 50.0.0.0/8 -> Next Hop: ER device PA (100.1.2.3, 100.1.2.4) 2 endpoints, [GRE](https://github.com/Azure/DASH/wiki/Glossary#nvgregre) Key: X
+- 50.0.0.0/8 -> Next Hop: ER device PA (100.1.2.3, 100.1.2.4) 2 endpoints, GRE Key: X
 - 8.8.0.0/16 -> Internet (for Trusted traffic) - (can be SNAT to VIP)
 - 0/0 -> Next Hop: 10.1.2.11 for Untrusted traffic

 ### Scenario: Intercept Specific Traffic / Exempt a Specific IP/VM

-Customer wants to exempt 1 IP or perhaps a VNET (need explanation of why)
+Customer wants to exempt 1 IP or perhaps a VNET.
+Example:  A customer routing through a FW by default (for traffic inspection, or security policies), however would like to direct more specific routes/subnets to exit directly.

 **Mappings**